 \section{Conclusion}

-In this work we introduce and investigate the novel task of neural volume super-resolution -- rendering high-resolution views corresponding to a scene captured at low resolution.
-We introduce a neural scene representation model that utilizes 2D feature planes, which we learn using LR image captures of the scene.
-Then to render novel scene views in high-resolution, we propose to super-resolve the 2D feature planes using a CNN model trained on a dataset of 3D scenes.
-Operating in the volumetric representation domain guarantees the geometrical consistency of the SR rendered images across different viewing directions.
-We validate our approach both quantitatively and qualitatively on a diverse set of unseen 3D scenes, demonstrating the significant performance improvement it yields over existing approaches.
-Beyond the advantage in performing volumetric scene super-resolution, our work reveals the potential of this approach for reconstructing scenes captured under other types of realistic degradations (\eg noise, blur), which we hope to investigate in future work. \ifarXiv
+In this work, we introduce and investigate the novel task of neural volume super-resolution -- rendering high-resolution views corresponding to a scene captured at low resolution.
+We propose a neural scene representation model that utilizes 2D feature planes, which we learn using LR scene captures.
+We then render novel, high-resolution views corresponding to the scene by super-resolving the 2D feature planes using a CNN model trained on a dataset of 3D scenes.
+We validate our approach both quantitatively and qualitatively on a diverse set of unseen synthetic and real-world scenes, and show a significant increase in performance compared to various baseline approaches in terms of view consistency, as well as in terms of reconstruction and perceptual quality, which demonstrate the major advantages of operating in the volumetric representation domain.
+Beyond the advantage in performing volumetric scene super-resolution, our work reveals the potential of this approach for reconstructing scenes captured under other types of realistic degradations (\eg noise, blur), which we hope to investigate in future work.